-I received my Ph.D. in Sociology at the University of Missouri in Columbia.
-After that, I spent a year as a Postdoctoral Fellow with the Mizzou Advantage Media of the Future initiative where I conducted research and taught courses in Journalism, Peace Studies, and Sociology.
-As of fall 2013, I am a Postdoctoral Fellow/Lecturer in the Media, Film & Journalism Studies Department at the University of Denver.
+I earned my Ph.D. in Sociology at the University of Missouri in Columbia, where I also spent a year as a Postdoctoral Fellow with the Mizzou Advantage Media of the Future initiative, conducting research and teaching courses in Journalism, Peace Studies, and Sociology.
+After that, I spent the 2013-2014 academic year as a Lecturer and Postdoctoral Fellow in the Media, Film & Journalism Studies Department at the University of Denver.